-Segmenting on covariates does not appear to help the firm in maximizing profits because the segments based on consumer characteristics do not necessarily correspond to the optimal segments for maximizing profits.
+From Figure \ref{fig:Profit-to-granular} and Table \ref{tab:Profits-table-by-treatments}, we see that segmenting on covariates barely helps the firm in maximizing profits.
+Segments formed only using consumer characteristics do not correspond to the optimal segments for maximizing profits; profits barely increase as we increase the number of segments.
 Segmenting on consumer preferences and optimal treatment levels does better than segmenting on covariates.
-These results corroborate the results found in the traditional marketing segmentation \citep{Gupta1994,Rossi1996} and CRM literature \citep{Rust2005} where they find forming segments on demographic and RFM covariates do not produce the most profit maximizing segments and segmenting on consumer preferences performs better in generating profits.
+These results corroborate the conclusions found in the segmentation literature: Segmenting on consumer preferences performs better than segmenting on demographics in generating profits \citep{Gupta1994,Rossi1996}.